mt-caret/mizu/README.md

 various desireable properties (end-to-end encryption, forward and future secrecy, deniability) with respect to security.

-While I agree Signal should be your first choice when looking for a secure messenger, it has different design goals from Mizu.
+While we agree Signal should be your first choice when looking for a secure messenger, it has different design goals from Mizu.

 - Signal requires a smartphone and a phone number